Be a Society Volunteer

 8. Patricia Dean: Explains the experience of former students at Conklin village as well as the impact of Evangelist Jennie Dean, who founded the Prosperity Baptist Church.
 Patricia is a direct descendant of Jennie Dean and has a wealth of knowledge about the village in general.
 Our research began at Conklin.

-9. Marc Dluger, Professor of History at Northern Virginia Community College is collaborating with the Bulletin on soliciting articles from the student body.
+9. Marc Dluger, Professor of History at Northern Virginia Community College has collaborated with the Bulletin on soliciting articles from the student body.

 10. Nancy Emerick: Granddaughter in law of Oscar Emerick, Superintendent from 1917 to 1957.
 Provides family context, including access to private records.

-11. Charles Evans, Professor of History at Northern Virginia Community College is collaborating with the Bulletin on soliciting articles from the student body.
+11. Charles Evans, Professor of History at Northern Virginia Community College has collaborated with the Bulletin on soliciting articles from the student body.

 12. GIS Volunteers: Being coordinated with LCPS.
 Under development as of 2022.